Standing and market offers

 KEY POINTS

-• A standing offer is the electricity plan given to customers by default if they don’t select a new one.
+• A standing offer is the electricity plan given to customers by default if they don’t select a new one after their existing plan expires.

-• Standing or default offers feature rates that are set by Australia’s energy regulators.
+• Standing or default offers feature rates that are set by Australia’s energy regulators to protect customers from overpaying for electricity if they don’t choose their energy plans.

 What is an electricity standing offer?